Wishing our BPS community a joyful and peaceful Easter Sunday! May your day be filled with hope, family, and celebration.

 On this day in Women’s History, March 25, 1911, the Triangle Shirtwaist Factory Fire in New York City led to major workplace safety reforms and labor protections for workers, many of whom were women.

-about 21 hours ago, Buffalo Public Schools
+11 days ago, Buffalo Public Schools

 On this day in Women’s History, March 24, 1882, Fannie Lou Hamer was born.
 She later became a powerful voice for voting rights and equality.